-With the exception of some courses that are fully remote (designated as VRTL on Self-Service and listed below), SCALE Periods 4, 7, and 8 and traditional spring courses will be in person and on campus, starting January 31.
+With the exception of some courses that are fully remote (designated as VRTL on Self-Service and listed below), SCALE Periods 4 and 8 and traditional spring courses will be in person and on campus, starting February 14.
 SCALE Period 3 will remain remote for the entire period.
+SCALE Period 7 will remain remote for the entire period.
+However, SCALE II students enrolled in traditional Spring semester courses are expected to attend those courses in person, starting February 14.